jmkelly2/DCFI_BioinformaticsSoftware_CodingTest/README.md

 I first used os.walk to recursively find files with the fastq extension.
 For each file, I parsed the second line and every fourth line, which represent the sequence, and counted how many were > 30 in length.
 I then reported % of total that were counted for the condition as a string added to a list.
 I printed all report strings in the result list.

-Result of the example files:
+Result of the example files: <br />
-Reporting % sequences with > 30 nt per fastq file found:
+Reporting % sequences with > 30 nt per fastq file found: <br />
-./sample_files/fastq/read2/Sample_R2.fastq: 83.601%
+./sample_files/fastq/read2/Sample_R2.fastq: 83.601% <br />
-./sample_files/fastq/read1/Sample_R1.fastq: 80.642%
+./sample_files/fastq/read1/Sample_R1.fastq: 80.642% <br />

 ## 2. Given a FASTA file with DNA sequences, find 10 most frequent sequences and return the sequence and their counts in the file.